canonical/data-science-stack/docs/explanation/dss-arch.rst

 This is required to use Hostpath storage in the cluster.
 See :ref:`set_microk8s` to learn how to install MicroK8s.

-DSS can run with or without the use of GPUs.
-If :ref:`gpu_support` is needed, MicroK8s can be configured with the desired `GPU add-on <https://microk8s.io/docs/addon-gpu>`_.

 .. _gpu_support:

 GPU support
 ^^^^^^^^^^^

+DSS can run with or without the use of GPUs.
+If needed, MicroK8s can be configured with the desired `GPU add-on <https://microk8s.io/docs/addon-gpu>`_.

 DSS is designed to support the deployment of containerised GPU workloads on NVIDIA GPUs.
 MicroK8s simplifies the GPU access and usage through the `NVIDIA GPU Operator <NVIDIA Operator_>`_.